 Eden offers education and support in scientific research to help communities protect areas important for their biodiversity.
 The main focus is at Rennajj Fish Farm, 80 hectares on the fringes of the Jos metropolis, where the scrub and wetlands are managed and protected to enhance their conservation value.

-A Rocha Peru is also working with local community members to introduce ecological ovens that will reduce the reliance on charcoal and firewood.
+A Rocha Peru is also working with local community members to introduce ecological ovens that will reduce the reliance on charcoal and firewood and to provide training in agroforestry and sustainable income alternatives, including the production of algarrobina syrup and traditional handicrafts.

 In 2019, Christians in Conservation Philippines (CIC) became the second Associated Project of A Rocha International.